 Ooh, this was a quirky little short film of sorts.
 The world-building worked very well in such a short period of time.
 The Cervical Center is busy calling out everyone to assess and react to the situation in hilarious ways.
-He orders on what to sound like to the Vocal Cords, contacting Reason to mediate between others, knowing what to feel with Emotion, and asking Judgment on how to deal with this individual who might be a philander.
-That was funny with the fast-paced humor and zingers thrown in.
+He orders what to sound like to the Vocal Cords, contacts Reason to mediate between others, knows what to feel with Emotion, and asks Judgment on how to deal with this individual who might be a philander.
+That was funny with the fast-paced humor and zingers are thrown in.
 I do think Vocal Cords was very hilarious like how he would sing when he’s being called before switching to a normal voice.
 The sound design was creative like how the Cervical Center tells the heart to increase while EDM plays to represent the raising heartbeat which was very creative.
 I’m sure fans of Cells at Work would appreciate the anthropomorphic take on neural functions talking to each other and reacting.
 Even though things get crude at times, it never gets to Family Guy or South Park level of raunchiness which was fine.

 Okay, so we have this CGI animated film that takes place in someone’s mind, anthropomorphic aspects of the brain and feelings, done from the perspective of these synapses reacting to a human’s condition, and they all happen to be color-coded.
 Wouldn’t it be crazy if a major studio were to make a kid-friendly version of that concept?
 Oh, wait.
 That would happen nine years after Cortex Academy.